lucaslc01/etl-airflow-nifi-benchmark/README.md

 # ETL Benchmark: Apache Airflow vs Apache NiFi

-> Performance benchmark of Apache Airflow and Apache NiFi for large-scale ETL pipelines using public Brazilian healthcare datasets from DATASUS.
+> Comparative benchmark of Apache Airflow and Apache NiFi for large-scale ETL pipelines using Brazilian public healthcare datasets (DATASUS).

 ---

 ## Overview

-This repository contains the source code, documentation and results of my undergraduate thesis in Computer Engineering at **CEFET-MG**.
+This repository contains the source code, SQL scripts, Apache Airflow DAGs, Apache NiFi flows, documentation and benchmark results developed as the undergraduate thesis for the Computer Engineering degree at CEFET-MG.

-The objective of this project was to compare two of the most widely used Data Engineering tools for ETL workflows:
+The objective of this project was to compare Apache Airflow and Apache NiFi in equivalent ETL pipelines using real healthcare data, evaluating their performance, resource consumption and maintainability.

-- Apache Airflow
-- Apache NiFi

-The comparison was performed using real public healthcare datasets from DATASUS, evaluating execution time, CPU usage, memory consumption, maintainability and scalability.

 ---

 ## Objectives

-- Compare Apache Airflow and Apache NiFi
-- Build equivalent ETL pipelines
+- Build equivalent ETL pipelines using Apache Airflow and Apache NiFi.
-- Process large public datasets
+- Process large-scale healthcare datasets from DATASUS.
-- Measure execution time
-- Measure CPU usage
+- Compare execution time, CPU usage and memory consumption.
-- Measure RAM consumption
-- Evaluate maintainability and scalability
+- Evaluate workflow maintainability and scalability.
+- Document the architecture and benchmark methodology.

 ---